AaronBertrand/ParamParser/README.md

 ### What does it do

-For now, it just takes a script (call at the end with lots of examples) and outputs a `PSCustomObject` to the console using `Write-Output`.
+For now, it just outputs a `PSCustomObject` to the console using `Write-Output`.
 I showed an abbreviated sample above, but the elements in the output are, perhaps not in the most logical order at present:

 - **`Id`**:
   - Simply a row number incremented for every fragment visited.